-CHAPTER ONE
+Chapter One

 Scope and Overview

-Depression and anxiety in the perinatal period is a really common problem, worsend by the fact that women often don’t go out looking for treatment during this time due to stigma, shame, perceived unacceptability of taking pharmaceutical drugs during this period and so on and so forth.
-Both perinatal anxiety and depression have been associated with harm for moms and their kids (Brouwers et al., 2001: Murray & Cooper, 1996), yet where it all starts is still unclear (Brockington, 1996).
-Figuring out who’s at risk is essential in developing interventions that can prevent or at least get rid of some of the negative consequences of dpression and anxiety during the child bearing period.
+Depression and anxiety during the perinatal period is a common problem, exacerbated by the fact that women often do not seek treatment during this time, due to stigma, shame, perceived unacceptability of taking pharmaceutical drugs during this period, etc. Both perinatal depression and anxiety have been associated with poor outcomes for women and their children (Brouwers et al. 2001; Murray and Cooper 1996), yet the etiology is unclear (Brockington 1996).
+Identifying women at risk is necessary, in order to develop interventions that can prevent, or at least reduce, some of the deleterious consequences of depression and anxiety during the child bearing period.

-The thesis plan is to see how cognitions and metacognitions predict emotional distress during this time, after checking the well-known predicting factors, such as pasty history of psychopathology and social support.
-This chapter is gonna be split up in 3 sections: 1st mood disorders in the perinatal period is explained in full especially perinatal depression and anxiety and the risk factors.
-2nd I will give you a be narrowed down to provide a theoretical overview of the cognitive and metacognitive risk factors associated with perinatal depression and anxiety.
-Finally we will present the aimsa summary of the theoretical lines of determining that led to the development of this research, along with the aims of the project will be presented.
+The focus of this thesis is to examine the role that cognitions and metacognitions play in predicting emotional distress during the perinatal period, after taking into account well-known predictors, such as past history of psychopathology and social support.
+This chapter is divided into three sections.
+In the first section, mood disorders in the perinatal period will be considered, with the focus on perinatal depression and anxiety and the risk factors associated with both.
+In the second section, the focus will be on a theoretical overview of the cognitive and metacognitive risk factors associated with perinatal depression and anxiety.
+In the third section, the aims of the project will be presented, along with a summary of the theoretical lines of reasoning that led to the development of this research project.

-Emotional distress during the perinatal period
+Emotional Distress During the Perinatal Period

 Prevalence

-Emotional distress is one of the most commonly experienced problems during the perinatal period.
-Estimations of perinatal depression were 8 – 20 percent, commonly reported at an estimated 13% (Bennett, Einarson, Taddio, Koren, & Einarson, 2004; Josefsson, Berg, Nordin, & Sydsjö, 2001; O'Hara & Swain 1996).
-Depression and anxiety are measured through self-report instruments like the Edinburgh Postnatal Depression Scale, the Beck Depression Inventory, and the State-Trait Anxiety Inventory.
-People are also using DSM-IV criteria to determine if a person has perinatal depression and anxiety.
-Prevalence rates are significantly butjust barely higher when self-reports are used, compared to when people use interviews based on DSM-IV (O’Hara & Swain 1996).
-Recent research tells us that perinatal anxiety may be even more frequent than depression (Heron, O'Conner, Evans, Golding, and Glover, 2004).
+Emotional distress is commonly experienced during the perinatal period.
+Estimates of perinatal depression range from 8% – 20%, commonly reported at an estimated 13% (Bennett et al. 2004; Josefsson et al. 2001; O'Hara and Swain 1996).
+Depression and anxiety can be measured through self-report instruments, such as the Edinburgh Postnatal Depression Scale, the Beck Depression Inventory, and the State-Trait Anxiety Inventory.
+Researchers also may use DSM-IV criteria to identify the presence of perinatal depression and anxiety.
+Prevalence rates are significantly, albeit slightly, higher when self-report measures are used, compared to interviews based on DSM-IV criteria (O’Hara and Swain 1996).
+Recent research suggests that perinatal anxiety may be even more prevalent than depression (Heron et al. 2004).

-Reports have found that anxiety and depression are more likely to be comorbid for pregnant woman than non-comorbid for pregnant women (Field et al., 2003; Glover et al., 1999).
-A report has shown that many woman without perinatal depression were suffering of perinatal anxiety (Matthey et al., 2003).
-By including a diagnosis for generalised anxiety disorder without thinking about length of it and a panic disorder, over and above depression diagnoses psychopathology raised by 57-100%.
-This all shows it’s just as important to screen for postnatal anxiety as it is to screen for postnatal depression and that anxiety and depression are not always co-existing, as people previously assumed (Cox et al., 1989).
+Researchers have reported that depression and anxiety are more likely to be comorbid than non-comorbid in pregnant women (Field et al. 2003; Glover et al. 1999).
+Research has shown that many women who do not suffer from perinatal depression, do suffer from perinatal anxiety (Matthey et al. 2003).
+By including a diagnosis for generalised anxiety disorder (without taking into account duration) and panic disorder, over and above a depression diagnosis, perinatal psychopathology increased by 57-100%.
+This suggests it is equally as important to screen for postnatal anxiety as it is to screen for postnatal depression, and that anxiety and depression are not always co-existing, as has been previously assumed (Cox et al. 1989).